-While the study of how phytoestrogens effect human hormone levels has proven to be a complex issue that is not yet thoroughly understood, some research indicates that phytoestrogens can have varied effects from one individual to the next.
+Although the study of how phytoestrogens affect human hormone levels has proven to be a complex issue that is not yet thoroughly understood, some research indicates that phytoestrogens can have varied effects from one individual to the next.
 This is thought to be dependent on a number of factors such as overall health, balance of intestinal microbiota, body type, unique hormone levels, amount of daily activity as well as current diet and lifestyle practices.

 Remember that pure flax oil, which is commonly sold as a dietary supplement, does not contain lignan compounds and can therefore provide omega-3 benefits to those trying to reduce phytoestrogens from the diet.